Adidas: Association football

-Since 1970, FIFA, the world governing body of football, has commissioned specially designed footballs for use in its own World Cup tournaments.
+Since 1970, FIFA, the world's governing body of football, has commissioned specially designed footballs for use in its own World Cup tournaments.
 The Adidas Telstar was the first ball commissioned for the World Cup in 1970.
 The balls supplied for the 2006 World Cup, the "Teamgeist", were particularly noteworthy for their ability to travel further than previous types when struck, leading to longer range goals.
-Goalkeepers were generally believed to be less comfortable with the design of the ball, claiming it was prone to move significantly and unpredictably in flight.
+Goalkeepers were generally believed to be less comfortable with the design of the ball, claiming it was prone to moving significantly and unpredictably in flight.

 The Adidas Finale (ball in the 2020–21 season pictured) is the official match ball of the UEFA Champions League.

 Adidas introduced the Jabulani for the 2010 World Cup.
 The ball was designed and developed by Loughborough University in conjunction with Bayern München.
 The Adidas Brazuca for the 2014 World Cup was the first World Cup ball named by the fans.
 In 2022, for the 14th time in a row, Adidas created the 2022 World Cup ball, Al Rihla.

 Adidas is one of the official sponsors of the UEFA Champions League, and the Adidas Finale is the competition's official match ball.
 Along with the aforementioned Adidas Predator boot, Adidas manufactures the adiPure range of football boots.
-Adidas named an official match ball of the UEFA Euro 2016 tournament the Adidas Beau Jeu which translates to "The Beautiful Game" in English.
+Adidas named the official match ball of the UEFA Euro 2016 tournament the Adidas Beau Jeu which translates to "The Beautiful Game" in English.
 Adidas provides clothing and equipment for all teams in Major League Soccer.